-Thank you to all our parents and carers for their support, understanding and cooperation since we had to change to providing care only for our vulnerable children and children of critical workers back in March.
+Thank you to all our parents and carers for their support, understanding and cooperation during these difficult times.
 This period has been challenging for all of us.

 Protective measures in school in light of coronavirus (COVID-19)